Algorithmic Hiring Audits

 • workforce compliance and vendor governance

-• human accountability design
+• human accountability and process design

 We do not sell tools.